volotat/GANLib/100DMLCLog.md

 **Link of Work:**  [Commit](https://github.com/Mylittlerapture/GANLib/commit/91139f51cb4fbe45e122df24aa92ea9dc6c394fb)

 ## Day 7 : July 13 , 2018

 **Today's Progress** : Turns out my DAAE works very similar to DiscoGAN so I renamed it.
 It a bit sad that this idea far away from new, on the other hand it is a good reminder to spend more time on research.
+Also made small description for some GANs within source code.

 **Link of Work:**  [Commit](https://github.com/Mylittlerapture/GANLib/commit/eb2b06198b3cccde8bd7b7f1625850dc90cf6842)